 Public access to Olympic College facilities varies.
 Buildings are open to the public when academic classes are in session.
-After hours, buildings are secured by Safety & Security and only persons authorized or assigned exterior door keys are allowed to enter or remain.
-If you have any questions about access to a building, contact Safety & Security at (360) 475-7800.
-For directions to and a map of the campus, please visit our campus location page and our interactive map website: http://apps.olympic.edu/CampusMap/.
+After hours, buildings are secured by Campus Safety and only persons authorized or assigned exterior door keys are allowed to enter or remain.
+If you have any questions about access to a building, contact Campus safety at (360) 475-7800.
+For directions to and a map of the campus, please visit the campus interactive map.

 Olympic College Facilities personnel conduct periodic checks of the grounds to ensure campus facilities are safely maintained.
 This includes campus lighting and walkway access.
+Community members can report campus hazards with OC Report It.

 Olympic College takes the safety of students, employees, and community members on the campus seriously.
-All students, employees, and community members are encouraged to report any safety issues concerning Olympic College campus buildings or grounds to the Safety & Security Department or the Facilities Department (360-475-7800).
+All students, employees, and community members are encouraged to report any safety issues concerning Olympic College campus buildings or grounds to the Campus Safety Department or the Facilities Department.